swiss-seismological-service/scrtdd/README.md

 </pre>
 # Description

-The SCRTDD is a [Seiscomp3](<https://github.com/SeisComP3/seiscomp3>) extension module that implements both Real-Time Double-Difference Event relocation and classic offline multi-event (catalog) Double-Difference relocation.
+The SCRTDD is a [SeisComP](<https://github.com/SeisComP>) extension module that implements both Real-Time Double-Difference Event relocation and classic offline Multi-Event Double-Difference relocation.
+The module allows to relocate an existing cluster of events (any set of events stored in the SeisComP database) in offline mode and optionally store the relocated events back in the database or simply keep the results as plain text files for external use.
+Also the software allows to perform Real-Time Double-Difference relocation of new events as they become available through SeisComP.
+The real-time relocation follows the standard SeisComP processing and the relocated origins become available for further processing and to the GUIs (e.g. scolv) and they are stored in the database.

 The actual methods are based on the paper "Near-Real-Time Double-Difference Event Location Using Long-Term Seismic Archives, with Application to Northern California" by Felix Waldhauser and "A Double-Difference Earthquake Location Algorithm: Method and Application to the Northern Hayward Fault, California" by Waldhauser & Ellsworth.